Five Questions with Robin Fenton, Chief of Technical Services, King County Sheriff’s Office

 What do you do as Chief of Technical Services for the Sheriff’s Office?
 As the Chief of the Technical Services Division, I work with approximately 360 outstanding King County Sheriff’s Office employees, who on a daily basis provide the support functions that are necessary for our Patrol Operation and Criminal investigations Division employee to carry out their assignments.
 Within the Division are the following units.
 Communication Center, AFIS (Automated Fingerprint Identification System), Property Management, Data, Budget and Accounting, Payroll, Contracting, Technology, Civil, Court Security and Records.
 I continue to be impressed with the work of these outstanding individuals.

 What do you like most about your job?
 The people I work with.
 Both within the department and those outside the department.
 It’s the people that make the job enjoyable, and it’s the people that keep me coming to work.

 What is the biggest challenge in your job?
 Besides my commute… One of the biggest challenges I face, is keeping up with all the technological changes that are now a part of the job.
 Every aspect of the job now has a technology component that didn’t exist when I started.
 It’s been very impressive to see the outstanding work our computer resource unit has done to keep up with all these changes.

-King County has more than 14,000 employees who work to make a difference in our community every day.
-We strive to tell stories that highlight the work we do – in health and human services, law enforcement, courts, parks, wastewater treatment, transportation, and much more – to support our residents, build strong communities, and make our region an even better place to live, work and visit.
+King County has over 14,000 employees who make a difference in our community.
+We tell stories that highlight the work we do – in health and human services, courts, parks, law enforcement, wastewater treatment, transportation, and much more – to support our residents, build strong communities, and make our region an even better place to live, work and visit.